JHUSOM STUDENT GROUPS

 Website: hopkinsbio.org

 Info: HBN's mission is to create a stronger biotech community which addresses the diverse interests and career aspirations of its members.
 We at HBN focus on critical issues in biotechnology and seek to bridge the gap between the three main stakeholders in the biotech field: industry, academia, and government.
 HBN serves Johns Hopkins University trainees across all campuses and disciplines, who are interested in pursuing careers in the field of biotechnology, provide networking opportunities, skills-based professional development workshops, alumni engagement, and mentoring for aspiring entrepreneurs at many levels of training.
 HBN connects all JHU campuses and works closely with many University and regional partners to grow our biotechnology ecosystem.
+Current programs include serving as the student group partner for Nucleate Baltimore, an alumni mentorship program, and management of the Hopkins Biotech Podcast.

-• Johns Hopkins Science Policy Group (JHSPG)
+• Johns Hopkins Science Policy and Diplomacy Group (JHSPDG)

 Contact: Ona Ambrozaite (oambroz1@jhu.edu)